How will a personal injury claim affect my insurance?

 If you were the cause of the accident and there were serious injuries, you can expect your insurance premiums to rise.
 If your driving record was exemplary prior to the accident, you may not see your rates rise as much as expected.
 If, however, your driving record is spotty, you could see rate hikes that hit your pocketbook harder than expected.

-If you were in an accident and believe you are owed compensation, contact a personal injury lawyer, like a personal injury lawyer in West Palm Beach, FL, as soon as possible to help you with your case.
+If you were in an accident and believe you are owed compensation, contact a personal injury lawyer, like a personal injury lawyer, as soon as possible to help you with your case.
 This will be the best chance at getting everything you are owed, rather than settling for what an insurance adjuster wants to give you.

-Thanks to The Law Office of Eric H. Luckman, P.A. for their insight into how a personal injury claim can affect your insurance rates.
+Contact us Law Associates for their insight into how a personal injury claim can affect your insurance rates.